options1k/options1k/content/blog/trades/20240513 - week in review.md

 A few positions that I had been holding for awhile (30+ days) finally closed (`MSFT`, `V`).

-Market seems to be continuing its bull trend after the past few down/flat weeks.
+Market seems to be going back into a bull trend after the past few down/flat weeks.

 We'll see if the trend continues or not.
 Just going to keep sticking to the plan for now.